 Corrective action is documented, and monitored to ensure that any identified problems have been corrected.

-Company meetings are held to discuss audit findings, their root cause, corrective action, and follow-up of corrective actions.
+Company meetings are held to discuss audit findings, their root cause, corrective action, and follow-up of corrective actions to prevent reoccuances.

 Continuing Analysis and Surveillance (CAS)